January 10th, 2014

 I find that even the most well-intentioned readers and clients often brush off exercises like this (a lot like they brush off goal-setting exercises).
 They seem to feel that just reading or thinking about it is enough.
 It’s not!
 Think on paper!
 That’s your first real action step, and it’s all about action!

 All you have to do is answer this two-question exercise in the comment section below and you’ll be entered in the random drawing for the books.
-The deadline is Saturday Jan 11th at midnight, NYC time.
-Winners will be posted at the bottom of this blog on Sunday, January 12th at 12:00 noon.

 Congratulations to the following Free Book Drawing winners!